anastasis-mor/Anomaly-Detector-Display/README.md

 You can test it with fail log-in in the Test Client.
 Connect in the Anomaly-Detector with username: post@post.com password: 123

-*Click the image above to see the deployment*

 ## 💻 Technology Stack